Optimal Time-Adaptivity for Parabolic Problems: Optimality of the adaptive time stepping

-Note that the constant $C_{\rm opt}$ is independent of the dimension of $V$. \end{theorem} \begin{remark} The natural setting for the parabolic problem is $V=H^1_0(\Omega)$.
-Note that if $V\subset H^1_0(\Omega)$, the equivalence constant $\norm{\cdot}{L^2(0,\tend;V^\star)}\simeq \norm{\cdot}{L^2(0,\tend;H^{-1}(\Omega))}$ is given by the is $H^1(\Omega)$-stability constant of the $L^2(\Omega)$-orthogonal projection onto $V$~\cite{TV2016}.
-If $V$ is a standard polynomial FEM space based on a uniform mesh, this constant is well-known to be independent of the mesh-size.
-For adaptively refined meshes created by newest-vertex bisection, the recent works~\cite{DieGrading1,DieGrading2} show the stability for a practically relevant range of polynomial degrees independently of the mesh-size. \end{remark}
+\begin{remarkN} The natural norm for the parabolic problem is $\norm{\cdot}{L^2(0,\tend;H^1_0(\Omega))}+\norm{\partial_t(\cdot)}{L^2(0,\tend;H^{-1}(\Omega))}$, while our convergence result in Theorem~\ref{thm:optimal_timestepping} uses the $\XX$-norm which replaces $H^{-1}(\Omega)$ with $V^\star$.
+The critical equivalence constant $\norm{\partial_t u}{L^2(0,\tend;V^\star)}\simeq \norm{\partial_t u}{L^2(0,\tend;H^{-1}(\Omega))}$ is given by the $H^1(\Omega)$-stability constant of the $L^2(\Omega)$-orthogonal projection onto $V$, see~\cite{TV2016}, which may depend on the dimension of $V$ and thus reintroduce a CFL-like condition into our analysis.
+However, if $V$ is a standard polynomial FEM space based on a uniform mesh, this constant is well-known to be independent of the mesh-size.
+For adaptively refined meshes created by newest-vertex bisection, the recent works~\cite{DieGrading1,DieGrading2} show the stability for a practically relevant range of polynomial degrees independently of the mesh-size.
+In these cases, all results involving the $\XX$ norm, which depends on the discrete subspace $V$, still hold with $H^{-1}(\Omega)$ instead of $V^\star$ in the norm definition. \end{remarkN}

-\begin{remark} One can probably generalize the proofs below to infinite dimensional $V$.
-The main obstacle is that one would have to generalize the quasi-orthogonality results from~\cite{infsup} to the infinite dimensional setting.
-This could be done by replacing the block-matrices used in the proofs of~\cite{infsup} by block-operator matrices. \end{remark}